Big Brother Albania season 1

 Big Brother Albania 1 was the debut season of the Albanian series of the worldwide franchise of Big Brother.
 It launched on Saturday, 23 February 2008, with fourteen Housemates entering the House with Romina being the first contestant to enter.
 The show ran for 100 days and the winner was Arbër Çepani.
 He received a €50,000 prize.

-The show aired on two cable channels 24 hours a day on the Digit-Alb cable network, as well as in two additional channels on DigitAlb Mobile.
+The show aired on two cable channels 24 hours a day on the DigitAlb cable network, as well as in two additional channels on DigitAlb Mobile.
 Daily reviews were shown Monday to Saturday on Top Channel at 17:55 CET.
 The eviction show aired Saturdays at 21:00 CET, while a weekly review closed off the week at 17:55 CET on Sunday.

 The main host was Arbana Osmani, while Eno Popi received the contestants in and out of the house and conducted interviews with their families.
 A panel of opinionists was present on the Saturday night show.
 Mevlan Shanaj, a film director, and Armand Peza, a screenwriter, had permanent positions in this panel, while different singers, psychologists and relevant art figures were invited every week to give their insight.
 One of the most notable guests was singer Jonida Maliqi who became known for her tough debates with the evicted contestants.

-A reunion show called "Brënda Big Brother" eng.
-Inside Big Brother was held the week following the finale.
+A reunion show called Brenda Big Brother (Inside Big Brother) was held the week following the finale.
 The housemates received a series of prizes ranging from work offers abroad to vacation packages and other prizes.
 Juna, an aspiring singer, received a record deal for one song and a video clip from an Albanian label company.
 Jonida, on the other hand, earned herself a gig as an anchor at Top Albania Radio.